 An Introduction to Project Management Methodology

 If it is your first time coming across this term, you must be wondering what it means and what it is all about.
-Put simply, a project management methodology is a set of guiding principles, methods, practices, techniques, and processes to help organize and streamline your projects.
+Put simply, a task management methodology is a set of guiding principles, methods, practices, techniques, and processes to help organize and streamline your assignments.
 The principles are divided into a series of steps and activities that guide each phase of the project cycle.

-Think of it as a blueprint of how to plan, manage, and execute tasks and projects, from start to finish.
+Think of it as a blueprint of how to plan, manage, and execute tasks, from start to finish.

 Additionally, your choice will depend on the project type and scope.

 As a project manager, you will realize that during your lifetime, you will implement more than one of these methods and techniques to bring projects to a successful end.
 It’s worth noting that this is not just for project managers.
-You must also let your team in on various tools and techniques for the entire process to go smoothly.
+You must also let your team use a project management tool for the entire process to go smoothly.